cecat/UtilityWatchMQTT/HASS/README.md

 hours_to_show: 12
 unit: mA
 ```

-I mostly track on/off for these utilities so I get a nice timeline that tells me how often things are running (or not).
-For the dashboard I use a history graph card.
+I mostly track on/off for these utilities so I get a nice timeline that tells
+me how often things are running (or not).
+For this I use a history graph card
+in the dashboard.